ApiniLabs/PAC-Attributes/README.md

 - The `Attribute Server` MUST use the first supported language.
 - If none are supported, respond in the default language.

-### Avoid round trips
+### Forward Lookup

-If a attribute of type `reference`is itself a `PAC-ID`, which the `Attribute Server` has attributes for, a forward lookup SHOULD be included, i.e. append the attributes of this PAC-ID to the `responses` list.
+If a attribute of type `reference`is itself a `PAC-ID`, which the `Attribute Server` has attributes for, the attributes for this 'PAC-ID' SHOULD be included, i.e. append the attributes of this PAC-ID to the `responses` list.
 This avoids repeated requests.
 > [!NOTE]
 >  It is not the intention to request attributes from other `Attribute Servers`

+## Best Practices

 ### Caching of Attributes

 Usability can be greatly improved if values are cached, making applications much faster.
-Attribute services provide SHOULD provide information about the validity duration (`valid_until`) of attributes.
+Attribute services SHOULD provide information about the validity duration (`valid_until`) of attributes.
-Clients SHOULD use this information to cache data (it is best practice but optional).
+Clients MAY use this information to cache data (it is best practice but optional).

-## Best Practices

 ### Choice of Keys